MiChiRose/iTunesMediaInfoFix/README.md

 **This repository is no longer maintained.**

+Btw, you can still use v1.0.0 - Golden Era Release for old macs with 10.4-10.6 MacOSX

 The functionality of **iTunesMediaInfoFix** has been completely integrated into a new, more powerful project:

 ## 🚀 [iGeniusAI](https://github.com/MiChiRose/iGeniusAI)